sjammathletes/sjammathletes.github.io/sjammo.md

 6. *Awards:*
     - Overall Gold/Silver/Bronze (awarded to the top 3 teams)
     - Overall Honorable Mentions (awarded to the teams ranked 4th to 6th)
-    - Division-based Gold/Silver/Bronze (awarded to the top 3 teams in each age division)
+    - Division-based Gold/Silver/Bronze (awarded to the top 3 teams in each age division *at each school*)
-    - School-based Gold/Silver/Bronze (awarded to the top 3 teams from each participating school)
     - Best Team Name Award
     - Nicest-Looking Typed Solutions Award (awarded to those who use either LaTeX with Computer Modern font or MS Word with Comic Sans font to typeset their solutions)
-    - Neatest Handwriting Award
-    - Best Submission Award (for each of the twelve problems)
     - From SJAM Award (awarded to every team that contains at least one student from SJAM)
     - From WCI Award (awarded to every team that contains at least one student from WCI)
-7. *Nutritional Awards:* Tim Hortons electronic gift card with the monetary values corresponding to the awards, as described in the following table:
+7. *Prizes:* TBD.
+However, to give you a sense of our current budget, we listed the monetary values of the prizes we are currently able to afford:

 |:--|:--|
 | Overall Gold | $0.00 |